organicmaps/organicmaps/README.md

 <!--<div align="center">
   <img src="qt/res/logo.png" height="100"/>
 </div>-->
-<h1 align="center"">CoMaps</h1>
+<h1 align="center"">CoMaps - Discover more of your journey, powered by the community</h1>

-CoMaps is a new community-driven project born out of the desire to create a truly open, transparent, and community-focused navigation app.
-Our mission is to provide easy, offline navigation for drivers, hikers, and cyclists, with a strong emphasis on open-source principles and respecting data privacy.
+CoMaps is a new community-driven maps app project born out of the desire to create a truly open, transparent, and community-focused navigation app.
+Our mission is to provide easy, offline navigation for travellers, drivers, hikers, and cyclists, with a strong emphasis on open-source principles and respecting data privacy.
 We are committed to building a world where the top choice for navigation software is free and developed through open collaboration.

 ### Community Action